 Contact information for provincial and territorial COVID-19 resources is available via the Public Health Agency of Canada’s website.

 Requirements for Travellers Entering Canada

 Pre-Departure Negative COVD-19 Testing

 As of January 7, 2021, all inbound international passengers five years of age or older, including Canadians, will now be required to show a negative COVID-19 PCR test taken within 72 hours prior to boarding a flight.
+Effective February 15, 2021, travellers entering Canada via land border crossings will also be required to show proof of a 72-hour negative PCR test.
 Valid test results must include: